bsobocki/BitwaOTortuge_UWR-FirstYear/README.md

 At the beggining of the game every pawn is randomly set and reversed.

 ### move

 Every move can be just one of activities:
   - When pawn is reserved:
     * inversion the pawn and setting it in any position,
-  - If pawn is exposed:
+  - When pawn is exposed:
     * turn to the left or right by 90 degrees,
     * move the pawn according to the dots on it

+ Player can move his pawn on:
+  - empty field,
+  - field with reversed ship,
+  - field with exposed ship of opponent (then the ship is sunk and the player score increase by the ship value)

  (this description will be completed soon! :) ...)